adam10603/AC-Advanced-Gamepad-Assist/README.md

 In AC's own control settings, you can set the ***Steering gamma***, ***Steering deadzone*** and ***Rumble effects*** sliders to your liking, but the other sliders won't change anything while using this assist.
 Below you can see the ones that don't matter crossed out with red:

 ![Control settings](https://i.imgur.com/rP0NoyC.png)

+If you want to drive on keyboard, set up the binds for it in AC's control settings, then check the ***Combine with keyboard*** option in the gamepad control settings.
+You'll also have to enable keyboard input in the in-game UI app.

 Beyond this, any further configuration is done through the UI app in-game.